pyamsoft/pstate-frequency/README.md

-- The intel_pstate (included in kernel 3.9 and upwards) OR the amd_pstate driver in "passive" mode (included in kernel 5.17) OR the acpi-cpufreq driver (you have this).
+- The intel_pstate (included in kernel 3.9 and upwards) OR the amd_pstate driver in "passive" mode (included in kernel 5.17) OR the amd_pstate driver in "active-epp" mode (included in kernel 6.5) OR the acpi-cpufreq driver (you have this).
   Other CPU scaling drivers are not supported and so the behavior of the pstate-frequency script when running with an unsupported CPU driver is undefined.